EARLY BALL BADMINTON AND SHUTTLE BADMINTON IN INDIA

 George William Vidal

 There were many pioneers of the game of shuttle badminton in India who helped develop the game there and upon retiring helped organise the sport back in England.
-One of those was George William Vidal, in India he worked in the Indian Civil Service until 1897 and was the Chief Secretary to Lord Harris when Governor of Bombay.
+One of those was George William Vidal, it is said that he played at Sattara, Bombay Presidency, on July 10, 1873, in the first game of badminton ever played in Western India.
+In India, he worked in the Indian Civil Service until 1897 and was the Chief Secretary to Lord Harris when Governor of Bombay.
 He helped frame the laws of shuttle badminton in 1873.
 Upon retiring back to England in 1897, he became the Secretary and Treasurer of the Badminton Association (England) from 1899 to 1906.

 John Henry Eustace Hart

 John Henry Eustace Hart was another one of those English badminton pioneers in India, he first played at Karachi in 1874 and did much valuable work for the game.
-In 1887 back in England he published a revised edition of the rules and in 1890 together with Mr Bagnel-Wild, made a further revision.
+In 1887 back in England he published a revised edition of the rules and in 1890 together with Mr. Bagnel-Wild, made a further revision.
+At that time there were no uniform rules, the rules varied in different clubs and locations, but when the Badminton Association in England was formed in 1893, Mr. Hart’s rules were the basis of the rules that were adopted and in 1907 when the Badminton Association redrafted many of the rules, Mr. Hart was on the committee appointed for that purpose.

 In those early days, badminton in England was mainly played by retired Indian Army Officers and Indian Civil Servants who tended to settle among England’s sunny South Coast.